mephilip/email-framework/README.md

 			- `_body.scss` Background color and a few other standards for the body of the email.
 - **dev** All work on the email html is done in this folder
 	- **text-versions** This is where you put all text versions of the email
-	- `_MemberTemplate.html` This is the template with the Security Zone
+	- `_boilerplate.html` This is the most basic boilerplate
-	- `_NonMemberTemplate.html` No security zone here
 	- **images** folder containing images
 	- **snippets** folder filled with html files containing various snippets of code
 	- **css** folder containing the css to be inlined